-First lady Melania Trump called the opioid epidemic the “worst drug crisis in American history” in a speech Wednesday.
+Melania Trump called the opioid epidemic the “worst drug crisis in American history” in a speech Wednesday.
 Advocacy about the crisis and its effects on children are a part of her “Be Best” campaign, which focuses on childhood well-being.

 “The pattern of drugs involved in overdose deaths has changed in recent years,” the NCHS report said, noting that the rates of overdose deaths involving heroin, methadone, and natural and semisynthetic opiates — oxycodone, for example — were unchanged from 2016 to 2017.

 The majority of drug overdose deaths were unintentional, according to the NCHS report.
 Seven percent of those deaths were determined to be suicides.
 (The data are compiled using information from death certificates, which list an official cause of death.)